charmy-dev/charmy/README.md

 Unfortunately, currently there is no other discussion group chat available on any other platforms that you may be easier to access.
 We will create one when we publish our first usable version, because there is no reason to do so before that since users cannot provide any feedback without a working version.

 **However,** the good news is, totowang-hhh (aka. rgzz666, one of the devs) can communicate well in English (and that's why he was the one who wrote this README), so feel free to reach him via any possible method.
-For instance, simply [email me](mailto:tt1224@hotmail.com) for further discussion.
+For instance, you may [email him](mailto:tt1224@hotmail.com) for further discussion.

 ~~thx, now I'm getting annoyed with 26-key touchscreen keyboards 😅~~